Alpine linux system administration

 Linux has had package managers and repositories since the days when it was distributed on floppy disks.
 A repository is a collection of software that you can install, and can be hosted anywhere - floppy disk, CD-ROM, DVD or nowadays on the internet.
 A package manager is software that installs packages from a repository - so far, this sounds just like an app store but a package manager can do more.
 For one thing, you can ask to install different versions of a particular package if you need to.
 But the main point of a package manager is that packages can have dependencies on other packages, and when you install one then it installs the dependencies automatically.

-Nano is a basic text editor that works in the console, and is installed in most linux distributions including the ones on seis and the lab machines, so you can use it to edit files remotely.
-However, in alpine linux it is not installed by default: type nano and you get nano: command not found.
-You can install it with the command
+nano is a basic text editor that works in the console, and is installed in most Linux distributions including the ones on seis and the lab machines, so you can use it to edit files remotely.
+You can type nano FILENAME to edit a file.
+The keyboard shortcuts are at the bottom of the screen, the main one you need is Control+X to exit (it will ask if you want to save, if you have unsaved changes).
+Nano is considered fairly friendly as console editors go.

 • sudo (superuser do) allows you to run a command as root, also known as the administrator or superuser.
-Depending on how your system is configured, this might be not allowed at all (you can't do it on the lab machines), or require a password, but on the alpine/vagrant distribution you are allowed to do this.
+Depending on how your system is configured, this might be not allowed at all (you can't do it on the lab machines), or require a password, but on the Vagrant box you're using you are allowed to do this.
 It is good practice to use sudo for system adminstration instead of logging in as root directly, but if you ever really need a root shell then sudo bash gets you one - with # instead of $ as prompt to warn you that you are working as root.

-• apk is the alpine linux package manager.
+• apt is the Debian package manager.

 Update and upgrade